 Further guidance regarding sensitivity of information is available for staff.
+Guide to information classification levels (staff) Definitions of personal and sensitive Information (staff)

 (NB.
 Throughout the policy requests for information or data will be called 'information requests' unless a further distinction is necessary)